 Whichever method you use to transmit your instructions, your shares of APA common stock will be voted as you direct.
-If you designate the proxies named on the proxy card to vote on your behalf, but do not specify how to vote your shares, they will be voted at follows.
+If you designate the proxies named on the proxy card to vote on your behalf, but do not specify how to vote your shares, they will be voted as shown in the table above.
+If you vote in advance, you may still virtually attend and vote at the annual meeting, with such vote at the meeting revoking all previous votes and proxies.
+See Revoking a Proxy below.